 Worried about data quality?
-Here are four sure signs your B2B database could use a little help.
+Here are four sure signs your customer contact database could use a little help.

 Year after year names go in, but nothing seems to come out.
 The skeletons of old contacts keep piling up and cluttering your operations.
 In fact, the average permission-based email list contains 60% inactive subscribers (source).
 These inactive contacts are hurting your campaigns and skewing your results.

 While you’ll always have inactive contacts in your database, reducing the amount will increase engagement, produce more accurate results, improve your sender score, and raise the overall quality of your database.

 Pro Tip: Identify and segment inactive users and add them to a reengagement campaign.
 If, after several attempts to re-engage, a contact still remains inactive, remove them from your active lists and suppress them from future sends.

 When a lead comes in, the name automatically gets entered into your contact database.
 Let’s imagine this lead doesn’t progress through the sales cycle and instead lies dormant.
 Fast forward six months and the same contact approaches your company at a trade show.
 He or she gets entered into your database—again.

 Duplicate records like this can cause numerous issues for your company—duplicate mailings bombarded email addresses and confused sales reps.
 The list goes on.

 Pro Tip: Manual data entry can leave a lot of room for errors.
 One spelling mistake or typo and you could end up with two records for the same contact.
 Prevent this by establishing a company-wide record creation policy.
 You can also work with your CRM to automate a deduplication process.